University of Texas at Austin College of Natural Sciences: Homework System

-Honors Program
+Honors Programs

-The College of Natural Sciences administers five honors programs at the University of Texas at Austin.
+The College of Natural Sciences administers several honors programs at the University of Texas at Austin.

 The Dean's Scholars Honors Program accepts about 30 freshmen and 20 sophomores each fall, maintaining a size of more than 200 total undergraduates.
 The Dean's Scholars Student Association is elected to represent the program in college affairs.

 The Health Science Honors (HSH) Program is for students specifically interested in the health professions.
 It accepts about 50 students per year.

 The Turing Scholars Honors Program accepts outstanding computer science majors each fall, and is represented by the Turing Scholars Student Association.
 It is also possible for an undergraduate to double-major in Dean's Scholars and Turing Scholars.

 Polymathic Scholars (PS) is the certificate program for honors students in the College of Natural Sciences with interests that stretch beyond their major.

-The School of Human Ecology offers two honors program options for highly motivated students: "Honors in Advanced Human Development and Family Sciences" and "Honors in Advanced Nutritional Sciences."
+The School of Health and Human Sciences offers two honors program options for highly motivated students: "Honors in Advanced Human Development and Family Sciences" and "Honors in Advanced Nutritional Sciences."